 Unless, of course, you live in a part of the country where it’s been raining all winter.

 We’ve all had more water on our patios this year, whether in the form of rain or snow.
-And unless you properly protect your patio with waterproof outdoor cushions, your outdoor furnishings have taken a beating.
+And unless you’ve invested in waterproof outdoor cushion covers, your outdoor furnishings have probably taken a beating.

 Spring Clean Early